Executive Headteacher, Chief Executive Officer (CEO), Accounting Officer (AO)

 I began my first teaching role in 1997 and in my twenty years of teaching have enjoyed teaching in the Foundation Stage, Key Stage 1 and Key Stage 2.
 Prior to joining Temple Hill in 2005 I was an Advanced Skills Teacher and was fortunate enough to support many schools across Kent with improving teaching and learning.
 Alongside my current role of Deputy Headteacher at Temple Hill, I am also a Specialist Leader of Education which allows me to continue to support local schools with improving outcomes in Phonics and Early Reading for young children.
 Outside of school, you will find me being kept very busy entertaining my two children.
 I am also a Designated Safeguarding Lead.

-I have worked at Temple Hill for approximately 8 years.
-I completed my teacher training at Temple Hill, I have taught amazing children throughout the school there and loved my role as Inclusion Manager, supporting children with additional needs.
+I have worked at Temple Hill for approximately 10 years.
+I completed my teacher training at Temple Hill, I have taught amazing children throughout the school from Reception to Year 6.
+I have spent a considerable amount of my time at Temple Hill working with children with additional needs and their families, which I absolutely love and have a real passion for improving outcomes of all children despite challenges they and their families may face.

 My name is Mrs Howe and I joined Temple Hill in 2013 as Literacy Leader.
 Literacy is my passion, and I love being able to share my enthusiasm for the subject with the children here.
 I have been lucky enough to work at both Oakfield and Temple Hill and cannot wait to see what the future holds for our fantastic federation!
 When not at school you will most likely find me spending time with friends and family or curled up reading a good book.

 Families Support Manager & Designated Safeguarding Lead/SPOC